 According to the VirusTotel’s sample provided by the security researcher, AegisLab’s anti-virus detected it as “Troj.W32.Inject.tnKf” which is described by Kaspersky as malicious software that “perform actions which are not authorized by the user: they delete, block, modify or copy data, and they disrupt the performance of computers or computer networks.”

 However, in a conversation with MotherBoard, the security researcher said that “It is a screen locker, so files aren’t encrypted.
 “We have no information about anyone getting infected with this.”

-Computer malware like nRansomware can be brought in by any means, including spam emails, porn website, or the freeware bundle.
-Therefore, it is advised never open a spam email, never download attachments or click links from an unknown email and always scan free software you download from a third party website.
+Computer malware like nRansomware can be brought in by any means, including spam emails, porn websites, or the freeware bundle.
+Therefore, it is advised never to open a spam email, never download attachments or click links from an unknown email and always scan free software you download from a third-party website.